 Of course, there are many other factors that can influence the final price of your project.
-You want to make sure take all of them into consideration before you begin a project.
+You want to make sure to take all of them into consideration before you begin a project.

-2. Don’t skimp on size
+2. Don’t Skimp on Size

 Of course, the size of your porch is a significant factor in pricing, but you don’t want to build a porch that’s too small for your needs.
 Generally, you want to start by determining how you plan to use the porch and what particular furniture you want it to house.
 For instance, if you want a table and sitting area, a 16’ x 20’ porch is a good size.
-But if you opt for a 12’ x 12’ just to save money, it’s going to be difficult to use no matter what you do.
+If you opt for a 12’ x 12’ just to save money, though, it’s going to be difficult to use no matter what you do.

-3. Be open about your budget
+3. Be Open about Your Budget

 Many people are wary about telling their contractor their budget.
-“If I tell you my budget is $35k, then you’ll make it cost that much.”
-But by being upfront about your budget, the contractor can help you get the most for your money, steering you clear of expensive materials and features that don’t make sense for you.
-The key is to find a contractor that you trust and are willing to work with.
+They think, If I tell you my budget is $35k, then you’ll make it cost that much.
+By being upfront about your budget, though, the contractor can help you get the most for your money, steering you clear of expensive materials and features that don’t make sense for you.
+They can also offer helpful financial workarounds, such as adding a stop point to your project.
+The key is to find a contractor you trust and are willing to work with.

-5. Don’t build on an existing frame
+5. Don’t Build on an Existing Frame

 It just doesn’t make sense.
 It’s the cheapest part of the project, but it’s also the most important to the integrity of your porch.
 If your frame was built a decade ago or more, there have been significant improvement to construction and building codes since then, and it’s also likely the support is rotting underground.
 You’d be building a new porch on a substandard structure.
 Learn more about why it’s not a good idea.

 The key is determining your needs, the features that really matter to you, and what’s really worth the investment for you.
-If you’re working with an experienced contractor you trust, they can help guide you to the best and most cost-effective solution for you.
+If you’re working with an experienced contractor you can trust, they can help guide you to the best and most cost-effective solution for you.